How much state pension will I get?

 People in their 50s and 60s will be the main beneficiaries, with 75% of those qualifying for the state pension set to gain in the first 15 years.

 Some 3m women will receive an average of £11 more per week by 2030 as a result of the changes.

-The longer-term the situation will change, with the majority of younger workers in their 20s, 30s and early 40s being worse off.
+The longer-term situation will change, with most younger workers in their 20s, 30s and early 40s being worse off.

 The overall bill for the government will reduce to combat the fact that the population is ageing.
-More people will gradually get less under the flat-rate system compared to what they’d have got under the current rules.
+More people will gradually get less under the flat-rate system compared to what they would have got under the old rules.